-Quick insight: The Moon sets earlier some nights because its orbit causes it to rise about 50 minutes later each day - so it sets earlier relative to the previous night.
+Quick insight: The Moon sets earlier some nights because its orbit causes it to rise about 50 minutes later each day, so it sets earlier relative to the previous night.
+You can visualize this pattern with a detailed time zone map showing how celestial timing shifts across the globe.

 The Moon Runs on Its Own Clock